57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 Each example program in this repository typically has two versions: one implemented as a native program and the other using the Anchor framework.

-> [Anchor](https://www.anchor-lang.com/) is a widely-used development framework for the Solana blockchain.
+> [Anchor](https://www.anchor-lang.com/) is a widely used development framework for the Solana blockchain.
 It is designed to simplify the creation of programs (smart contracts) and decentralized applications (DApps).
 It provides developers with an efficient and intuitive set of tools and libraries, significantly lowering the barrier to entry for Solana application development.
 Solana officially recommends using Anchor for development.

 In the following sections, we'll reference examples from this repository to analyze CU consumption in Solana.
 We'll break this down from the perspectives of operations and programs.